albinjal/CS4240-Reproduction-Project/BLOGPOST.md

 ![alt text](res-table/res.svg)
 The figure above shows a selection of results obtained when sampling from the pre-trained COCO transformer on custom images.
 The images are sampled at a resolution of $256\cdot256$ with $16\cdot16$ sliding attention window blocks.
 The first row contains the original images followed by the reproduction by the VQGAN.
 Preferably, the reproduction and the original is indistinguishable.
 As seen in the images, the results are similar but some details are lost, for example, the TU Delft sign is missing from the EEMCS building.
 The third row shows the segmentation generated by us that we condition on followed by the initial image.
 With the "Bottom Half" approach, we fix the top half of the image to the original and let the transformer generate only the bottom half.
 Lastly, we see a selection of 12 samples generated with the temperature hyperparameter varying from $0.5$ to $2$.
 As expected, the images generally get "more chaotic" as the temperature is increased.
 We estimate that the quality of the generated images is in line with the results from the original paper.

-### Training
-Training the transformer model on the COCO dataset from scratch is computationally intensive.
-We decided to train it on a Google Cloud VM with an NVIDIA T4 GPU.
-The original model that we wanted to train had almost one billion parameters but we noticed this what infeasible with our computational resources.
-We, therefore, reduced the number of layers and embedding dimensions to get a model with about 10 % of the original parameters.

 ## Running the Paper's VQGAN + Transformer on new data